Casiopobre/LockedIn/README.md

 ## How to Use

-1. **Register** — Open the app, enter your phone number and choose a master key.
+1. **Register**: open the app, enter your phone number and choose a master key.
-2. **Add passwords** — Tap the **+** button to create entries (title, username, password, optional URL/notes).
+2. **Add passwords**: tap the **+** button to create entries (title, username, password, optional URL/notes).
 You also can use the autofill popup in password fields.
 Your data is encrypted and stored locally.
-3. **Create a group** — Go to the groups section and create a new group to start sharing passwords.
+3. **Create a group**: go to the groups section and create a new group to start sharing passwords.
-4. **Invite members** — Add other registered users to your group by their phone number.
+4. **Invite members**: add other registered users to your group by their phone number.
-5. **Share a password** — Add a password entry to the group.
+5. **Share a password**: add a password entry to the group.
 It will be end-to-end encrypted with the group's SGK so all members can decrypt it.
-> **Note:** The phone number is currently hardcoded in the app.
+> **Note:**: the phone number is currently hardcoded in the app.

 ---